MGTheTrain/zta-poc/README.md

   - OpenTelemetry for observability
   - Resource limits and HPA
   - Network policies for pod-to-pod security
-  - Istio AuthorizationPolicy for defense in depth
+  - Istio AuthorizationPolicy, Kubernetes Network Policies and RBAC for defense in depth

 ### Recommended Architecture
 ```